BLCM/bl3mods/Aaron0000/Balands/README.md

 One-Pump Chump - Added 50% critical hit damage.

-Robin's Call - No change.
+Robin's Call - Adjusted description to be more accurate.

 Sledge's Shotgun - Sledge's Super Shotgun now also behaves like the triple barrel accessory; higher ammo cost, projectile count, and worse accuracy.